jcobo88/microsoft-365-entra-intune-lab/README.md

 - Win32 requirement rules determine whether an application applies to a device.
 - Win32 detection rules determine whether an application is installed.
 - Conditional Access should be tested before enforcement.
-- Report-only mode provides a safe way to validate access policies.
+- Report-only mode provides a safer way to validate access policies.
 - Device-based Conditional Access depends on valid device identity being included in the sign-in.
 - Intune reporting can lag behind the actual endpoint state.
+- Windows Update Rings control update behavior and timing.
-- BitLocker recovery passwords should be centrally managed without being exposed publicly.
+- BitLocker recovery information should be centrally managed without exposing recovery credentials.
-- Windows LAPS reduces the risk of shared or static local administrator passwords.
+- Windows LAPS reduces the risk associated with shared or static local administrator passwords.
 - Sign-in logs provide more accurate troubleshooting information than generic user-facing errors.
 - Pilot groups provide a safer method for testing policies before broader deployment.